 The Department of Campus Recreational Services offers a multifaceted program designed to encourage positive lifestyle choices and promote lifelong learning through both wellness and physical activity for Binghamton University students, faculty and staff.
 All program offices are located at the Recreation Center at the East Gym.
 Depending on the time of year and weather, the department serves 1,500-2,000 people per day.
 With all of the different programs offered, there is something for everyone and every lifestyle.

 Information about existing opportunities can be obtained by attending the annual Showcase of Community Opportunities, visiting the CCE website, or contacting CCE staff.
-As the BU Community Connection, CCE helps guide students to university offices and resources, as well as community agencies.
+As the Binghamton University Community Connection, the CCE helps guide students to university offices and resources, as well as community agencies.

 Nationally accredited by the Accreditation Association for Ambulatory Health Care, Inc., the Decker Student Health Services Center provides treatment of acute illness and injury, health education, women’s health services, travel medicine, vaccines , HIV testing, psychiatric consultation and laboratory service.
 All services are confidential.
 The staff consists of physicians, nurse practitioners, registered nurses, health educators, and an HIV counselor.
 Walk-in hours are 8- 11 a.m. with scheduled appointments in the afternoons.